What plane does Delta use for international flights?

 Besides its nonstop international flight schedule, it has codeshare agreements with many of the world's major airlines to provide service to cities in Europe Asia-Pacific, and Latin America.

 Some of the key Joint Venture and equity partners in the Europe region are Air France KLM, Virgin Atlantic, and Alitalia.
-This puts Delta customers in a position to access more than two hundred locations in Europe, even though that are not directly served by the airline company through its network.
+This puts Delta customers in a position to access more than two hundred locations in Europe, even though they are not directly served by the airline company through its network.

 For the Latin American region, Delta has established codeshares with Aeroméxico, LATAM, GOL, and WestJet to develop connectivity and earning and redemption options through these partners.